 3. Increase your Vitamin C intake.

 Vitamin C is a powerful antioxidant that helps protect the skin from the inside out, and plays a major role in collagen production.
 It also strengthens the immune system -- an important consideration during flu season.
-Naturel Collagen offers a unique, all-natural Vitamin C supplement that also contains collagen in the formula, called Vitamin C-olway.
+Naturel Collagen offers a unique, all-natural Vitamin C supplement that contains bitter orange and germinating buckwheat in the formula.
 Many people swear by this supplement and say they can’t live without it during the fall and winter months.
-(Each box contains one month’s supply -- add one sachet daily to water.)

 4. Eat a balanced, healthy diet.